 Mindlessly chewing ice is an incredibly common habit, especially during hot summer months.
 Unfortunately, just like many other hard foods, ice can damage teeth, enamel, and gums.
 You have probably heard that you should skip the ice chewing, but is it so easy to give up an entrenched habit?
 We know it’s not.
 Here’s what we should know about how chewing ice can damage your teeth and a few alternatives so you can still get your fix.

-Chew On This: Ice Crunching And Your Teeth
+Chew on This: Ice Crunching and Your Teeth

-TIP: There’s an additional benefit to crunching up crisp fruits and vegetables; all that chewing of fibrous material will stimulate saliva production, which acts as a natural mouthwash — and the particles of fiber will help scrub your teeth, too.
+- Crunch Switch.
+The cooling sensation of chewing on ice is great, but so is the crunching feeling.
+When you feel the need to crunch away, go for carrot sticks, cucumber slices, or apple slices instead — anything nice and crisp.
+There’s an additional benefit to crunching up crisp fruits and vegetables, too.
+All that chewing of fibrous material will stimulate saliva production, which acts as a natural mouthwash — and the particles of fiber will help scrub your teeth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.